 InnoDB Undo Log

-Before a row is modified, it is copied into the undo log.
+Before a row is modified, a diff is copied into the undo log.
 Each normal row contains a pointer to the most recent version of the same row in the undo log.
 Each row in the undo log contains a pointer to previous version, if any.
-So, each modified row has an history chain.
+So, each modified row has a history chain.

 Rows are never physically deleted until a transaction ends.
-If they were deleted, the restore would be impossible.
+If they were deleted, the restore in ROLLBACK would be impossible.
 Thus, rows are simply marked for deletion.

 There is also a global history list of the data.
 When a transaction is committed, its history is added to this history list.
 The order of the list is the chronological order of the commits.